GuenterQuast/PhyPraKit/docs/_sources/index.rst.txt

         - labxParser()     read CASSY output file, .labx format
         - writeCSV()       write data in csv-format (opt. with header)
         - writeTexTable()  write data in LaTeX table format
+        - round_to_error() round to same number of sigfinicant digits as uncertainty

       2. signal processing:

         - offsetFilter()      subtract an offset in an input array